ethankennerly/ludumdare42/engineering.md

             1. [ ] Lap Index

 1. [ ] Lap Spawn Move Listener
-    1. [ ] Lap Spawn listens to Move System On Position Changed.
+    1. [ ] Lap Spawn listens to Move System On Moved.
     1. [ ] Move System listens to On Spawn.

+1. [ ] Lap Spawn Music Listener
+    1. [ ] Sync music beats per minute with speed.
+    1. [ ] Sync rhythm of music and metrics of grid cell size and speed.

 ## Collider

 ### Editor flow

 1. [ ] Collider
+    1. [x] See vehicle.
     1. [ ] Rigid Body
     1. [ ] On Collision